 Our success is due to the teamwork and co-operation of the people within the Company.
-The directors thank all those who have worked so hard and contributed so much to achieve these results during a particularly demanding and unsettling time.
+The directors thank all those who have worked so hard and contributed so much during a particularly demanding and unsettling time.
 The Company continues to develop and maintain a culture which encourages long service and we are proud that so many employees choose to remain with us over many years.